 I’m a Tasmanian writer of lyrical, experimental, Un-Australian fiction.
 In recent years, I’ve been one of the nation’s most widely published writers of short stories.

 Right now, I’m finalising a novel manuscript with the assistance of the Erica Bell Mentorship Program.
 I’ve just finished a short novella for the Lost Rocks project, and a selection of poems for the Tasmanian Land Conservancy’s Big Punchbowl exhibition.

-My fiction has appeared in Island, Meanjin, Overland, Griffith Review, The Lifted Brow, The Canary Press, Westerly, Kill Your Darlings, Mascara Literary Review, The Review of Australian Fiction.
+My stories have been produced for Radio National, and published in Island, Meanjin, Overland, Griffith Review, The Lifted Brow, The Canary Press, Westerly, Kill Your Darlings, Mascara Literary Review and The Review of Australian Fiction.

 I’ve twice been shortlisted for the University of Tasmania Prize, the unpublished manuscript category of the Tasmanian Premiers’ Literary Prizes.